tomhrr/p5-App-DVCS-Digest/README.md

 on the time when the commit was pulled into the local repository, rather than when the commit was committed.
-This means that, with scheduled digests, commits aren't omitted from the digest due to their having originally occurred at some other time.
+This means that, with scheduled digests, commits aren't omitted from the digest due to their having originally occurred at some other time (e.g. due to delayed push or subsequent rebasing).

 ### Installation